RiqiangGao/GDP-HMM_AAPMChallenge/README.md

 :warning: **Attention!** The maximum allowed inference time for the deep learning module (excluding data preprocessing) is 3 seconds on a GPU with up to 24 GB of memory.
 To align with the challenge's objectives, participants must develop **a generalizable model** rather than creating separate models tailored to specific contexts.
 See detail explanation in [get_started_and_train.ipynb](get_started_and_train.ipynb) notebook.

-:tada: [06/10/2025] The top six solutions have been released [here](https://huggingface.co/Jungle15/GDP-HMM_baseline/tree/main/participants_solutions), including train/inference code and pretrained model!
+:tada: [06/10/2025] The top six solutions have been released [here](https://huggingface.co/Jungle15/GDP-HMM_baseline/tree/main/participants_solutions), including train/inference code, pretrained model, and simple tech report!

 :tada: [05/27/2025] The challenge rankings and results have been released [here](challenge_results).
 Congrats to the winners again!